 - agreeing capital expenditure or disposals over £100 million for Central London or regional retail transactions and over £50 million for all other transactions

 - granting or varying authority levels for Board committees and the Chief Executive

 Certain matters are delegated to committees of the Board and these are described in the terms of reference of the committees in question.
-These include the audit committee, remuneration committee, nominations committee and Scotland Management Board.
+These include the audit committee, remuneration committee and nominations committee.
 Other issues are delegated to executive committees which include the Executive Committee, the Investment Committee and the Finance and Operations Committee.